PixelsCamp/talks/talk-title_presenter-name.md

 Extra Information
 -----------------

-I have written two blogposts on the topic of AR (with a third on the way):
+I have written two blogposts on the topic of AR (with a third one on the way):
 - https://medium.com/deemaze-software/augmented-reality-a-simple-technical-introduction-83d5e77206b9
 - https://medium.com/deemaze-software/arkit-a-simple-hands-on-experience-7d8d36ed7f6e